 *Proof of flu shot is required during flu season (October 1 – March 31) and is due 1 day prior to the start of clinical.
 If you cannot take the flu vaccine for personal or health reasons, please let us know.
 The Skilled Nursing Facility/ Long Term Care Facilities reserve the right to refuse non-vaccinated

-Requests for accommodations, must be addressed to the RN Program Director prior to registration, to be granted in the LA Skills Academy’s sole discretion.
+Requests for accommodations, must be addressed to the RN Program Director prior to registration, to be granted in the LA Skills Academy’s sole discretion with approval of CA Dept of Public Health.
 Official and authorized documentation must be provided about the requested accommodation.
 All NAT students must be able to perform all Nurse Assistant duties safely and correctly.
 No accommodations will be approved if skills are not able to be performed safely and correctly.

 The classroom, lab, and clinical sessions require the ability to learn in a fast-paced academic environment coupled with strenuous physical activity.
 If you have any conditions that could affect your ability to participate including learning disability, pregnancy, chronic condition or an injury, please provide written permission from your physician or clinician.
 Applicable conditions revealed after enrollment without permission to participate will be grounds for non-refundable dismissal.